Why slime is so valuable for kids (and adults).

 -

-Age-appropriate play and research
+Age-appropriate play and exploration

 -